The Nikon Z7 is a high-end full frame

 The upcoming arrival of the Nikon Z7’s dedicated battery grip should further improve the handling with big lenses.

-As is customary for cameras that are intended for professional use, this body is weather sealed, dust and moisture resistant.
-That being said, use your best judgment and don’t submerge the Nikon Z7 underwater!
+As is customary for cameras that are intended for professional use, this body is weather sealed and dust and moisture-resistant.
+That said, use your best judgment and take care in questionable weather conditions.

-In layman terms, the viewfinder is highly accurate and precise.
+In layman’s terms, the viewfinder is highly accurate and precise.
 The company promises minimal lag and blackout and 100% frame coverage, as well as corner-to-corner clarity and sharp magnification.

 The display is also icon driven.
 It has everything you need to know right there in front of you.